 Myth #8: If I build enough good credit, it will offset my bad credit and make me credit worthy.

-The slightest amount of bad credit is devastating to your chances of being approved by a creditor.
+The slightest amount of bad credit can be devastating to your chances of being approved by a creditor.
 The approval is almost never in the hands of a human sitting at a desk across from you.
-An approval is derived from a computer achieving a ―point‖ total.
-Generally, even the slightest amount of negative credit (regardless of the amount of good credit) will result in very high interest rates if you are approved or a declination.
+An approval is derived from a computer achieving a point total.
+Generally, even the slightest amount of negative credit (regardless of the amount of good credit) will result in very high interest rates (if you are approved) or even a declination.

 Myth #9: Nonprofit organizations like Consumer Credit Counseling Service (CCCS) can help me restore my credit.

-Myth #10: It is illegal for creditors to remove a negative, “accurate” listing off my credit report.
+Myth #10: It is illegal for creditors to remove a negative “accurate” listing from my credit report.
 The law requires that these items remain on the credit report for at least 7 years.

-When you speak to credit grantors, collection agencies or credit bureaus, their typically uneducated staff may tell you all kinds of pseudo-legal nonsense.
+When you speak to credit grantors, collection agencies, or credit bureaus, typically you speak with and uneducated staff member that may tell you all kinds of pseudo-legal nonsense.
 The law limits negative information from appearing longer than the legal 7 year maximum.
 The credit grantor or credit bureau can delete the item if they choose to.